-The symbols found in this guide have the following meanings:
+These symbols may be found in the text of this guide.
+They have the following meanings.

 WARNING: Text set off in this manner indicates that failure to follow directions in the warning could result in bodily harm or loss of life.